pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 All the scripts and examples used in this quick-start are provided in the [pingidentity-devops-getting-started Github repo](https://github.com/pingidentity/pingidentity-devops-getting-started.git).

-Using the git utilility on your machine, in a terminal window checkout the contents using the example below.
+Using the git utility on your machine, in a terminal window checkout the contents of the getting-started repo using the command below.

 ```
 $ git clone https://github.com/pingidentity/pingidentity-devops-getting-started.git

 Cloning into 'pingidentity-devops-getting-started'...
 remote: Enumerating objects: 301, done.
 remote: Counting objects: 100% (301/301), done.